IshaqJunejo/Lemon-Disease-Detector/README.md

 A Bi-model Deep Learning Architecture to detect the disease of Lemon Leaves using `Convolutional Neural Networks`.

+The models are also available on [HuggingFace Models](https://huggingface.co/IshaqueJunejo/Lemon-Disease-Detector).

 ## Demo

 ![Demo Usage](Images/Usage-Demo.gif)